Decron/Whitebox-Code-GPT/README.md

 # Welcome to Whitebox
 Our [inventory assistant](https://chat.openai.com/g/g-oBpMxDEHp-inventory-assistant) will deliver a link to the best assistant for your use case:<br>

-Repository of instructions for creating next-gen programming assistants via custom GPTs.
+Our goal is to accelerate the capabilities of free programming assistants with GPT builder.
+In this repository you'll find instructions & knowledge files for creating next-gen programming assistants.

-This repository contains the instructions, functions, and knowledge files used to build each programming assistant.
-As this project evolves, GPTs will be programmed with customized standards guides and actions that extend its utility and improve the function of the base GPT model.<br><br> Our current goals are to define the largest blindspots in default GPT4 and write guides to improve functionality in specific domains.
+As this project evolves, GPTs will be programmed with customized knowledge files and actions that extend its utility and improve the function of the base GPT model.<br><br>
+Our current goals are to define the largest blindspots in default GPT4 and create assistants to improve functionality in specific domains.
 If you would like a new GPT to be created, or would like to take custody of one, please open an issue with the title "New GPT request: <type>" or "New GPT custody: <title>"<br><br>
 The GPT builder platform is less than 2 weeks old so try to temper expectations when using our assistants.
-With time and collaboration we will continuously improve their performance and create something really powerful.
-For now the most important thing is to define the blind spots given to the assistants by the base model so we can create guidance to counteract them.<br><br>
+With time and collaboration we will continuously improve their performance and create something truly powerful.
+For now the most important thing is to define the blind spots of the base model so we can create guidance to counteract them.<br><br>
 **If you are experiencing an issue with one of our assistants**: kindly include the title of the assistant and links to relevant conversation history.
 If the conversation contains sensitive information then generalized plain text may be copied and pasted.<br><br>

 # Existing models: